atomfrede/gradle-crowdin-cli-plugin/README.md

 ## Usage

 The plugin will download the `crowin-cli.jar` for you into `gradle/tools/crowdin-cli/crowdin-cli.jar`.
-If you want to provide and own cli jar you can do so:
+If you want to provide and own cli jar you can do so.
+The plugin always downloads the current latest cli.
+So if you want to update the cli you can explicitly trigger a download by `crowdinCliDownload` task.

 ```
 crowdin {